-• Refinements to Chapters 14 and 15 covering education facilities
+• Refinements to Chapters 14 and 15 covering education facilities (with particular attention to door technologies)

 • Identification of an ingress path for rescue and recovery personnel toward electric service equipment installations.